Freedom from relationships, commitments, jobs, and life.

 The Call of the Wild Syndrome manifests in different ways, most of which involve detachment from things that do not work or make the soul feel confined.
 It is an intense need for freedom, especially after the nesting months of the fall and winter.
 The soul needs to be outdoors, just as many animals of the wild.
 It is an impulsive behavior pattern, which seems to impact on the same people year after year as if instinctual.

-This syndrome usually involves souls with issues of commitment, moods swings, and other emotional issues such as depression.
+This syndrome usually involves souls with issues of commitment, emotional problems, etc..

 Spring, in general, signals to the soul that new adventures and relationship will happen if they make change - out with the old in with the new.
 Many people leave relationships, families, jobs, responsibilities, needing to be free in the "jungle of life" at least until the next nesting season (autumn) when they will repeat the pattern once again.